luciuschoi/lightbox-bootstrap-rails/README.md

-# Lightbox::Bootstrap::Rails

-Lightbox for Bootstrap 3
+# Lightbox for Bootstrap 3

 This gem was built for the use of 'Lightbox for Bootstrap 3' as Rails assets pipeline and you can look for the detailed documents at http://ashleydw.github.io/lightbox/